SmyrilLine/Co2Calc/README.md

 ## Final Note

-Co2 Mission pr passenger and freight as well vehicle weight and more has been collected from a deep dive in our booking system and Co2 reports from 2023.. these values are then used to approximate the Co2 Emission of a passengers journey for the next year. this will of course need to be mended on any given year and perhaps also refined.
+Co2 Emission pr passenger and freight as well vehicle weight and more has been collected from a deep dive in our booking system and Co2 reports from 2023.. these values are then used to approximate the Co2 Emission of a passengers journey for the next year. this will of course need to be mended on any given year and perhaps also refined. this is also very generalized, one cannot accuratly predict with 100% accuracy. the footprint of the indivitual when measuring a ship of this size.
+If you identify any inconsistencies or inaccuracies within this project, we welcome your insights.
+Please reach out at: theos@smyrilline.fo